martinheidegger/2021-advent-calendar/article_en.md

 Whatever code you write: it is hopefully used by humans in the end.

-Think about it: How would each of these ID's look like in a URL?
-Base64 is the shortest but it has URL unfriendly characters.
+Think about it: How would each of these IDs look like in an URL? `Base64` is the shortest but it has URL unfriendly characters and its impossible to spell out.

 `Decimal` encoding is very long but easy~ish to spell by voice. `Hex` mixes numerals and alphabet characters.
 This makes it harder to spell than `decimal` by voice.
 It is also longer than `Base32`. `Base32` though has an important weakness: `I` `1` and `l` are characters that easy to be mistaken, depending on the used font.